rubenhortas/rubenhortas.github.io/_posts/2024-01-21-configuring-neovim-as-python-ide.md

 `:PlugInstall`

-And, thats all.
+And, that's all.
 Now you can start to using [Neovim](https://neovim.io) as your Python IDE!

 ## Screenshots